 Look, if you knew these things, you probably wouldn’t be fighting with your neighbor over what the media is shoving down your throat.
 Instead, you would likely want to figure out why you weren’t told the truth and then unite with your neighbor over a common issue that affects us all.
 But as long as you are distracted with this nonsense, the powers that be don’t have to worry about you and your neighbor educating yourselves and uniting accordingly.

-I understand that tensions are high but I want you to know that much of it is based on contortion and a lack of truth.
-True, history is messy, but no race of people have a high horse to sit on.
-We are all bathed in the history that brought us to this point and none can claim perfection.
-But we can either continue to allow agenda-driven narratives to tear us apart or we can seek truth and come together to actually make some substantial changes regarding situations that affect us today.
+I understand that tensions are high, but I want you to know that much of it is based on contortion and a lack of truth.
+True, history is messy, but no race of people has a high horse to sit on.
+We are all bathed in the history that brought us to this point, and none can claim perfection.
+But we can either continue to allow agenda-driven narratives to tear us apart, or we can seek truth and come together to actually make some substantial changes regarding situations that affect us today.
 We get to decide.
 I, for one, would rather not live a lie.

-Ignorance doesn’t have to win and we don’t have to suffer needlessly.
+Ignorance doesn’t have to win, and we don’t have to suffer needlessly.
 I don’t believe it’s too late.
 So in the spirit of education, I’ll post articles that delve deeper into these issues in the coming months.
 Until then, understand that much of what we’ve been told only covers a small portion of the reality that was and is.
-Real truth, oftentimes, is more than a misleading headline or an opinion of a biased agenda-driven teacher.
-My advice: be wise, seek the contrast, and seek truth.
+The real truth, oftentimes, is more than a misleading headline or an opinion of a biased agenda-driven teacher.
+My advice: be wise, seek the contrast, and seek the truth.